There’s a direct correlation between online marketplace trust and conversion rates.

 We also discovered that:

-In a similar way, a lack of clarity in the listing itself does little to inspire buyer confidence.
+Similarly, a lack of clarity in the listing itself does little to inspire buyer confidence.
 However, the most telling stat from our study nicely summarizes the link between trust and conversions:

 - 75% who saw a scam on a site said they would not return